How Students Learn from Assessments

 For example, if students are taking a test that requires them to solve complex problems using course concepts, you need to be very clear not only about what those concepts are, but also about how students need to use those concepts to solve problems.

-Remember that students will need opportunities to make multiple attempts at complex skills, so your formative assessment plan should require students to do the same kinds of work more than once.
+Remember that students will need opportunities to make multiple attempts at the complex skills your summative assessments require, so your formative assessment plan should require students to do the same kinds of work more than once.

 Keep in mind that you don’t have to grade everything: consider having a mix of graded and ungraded formative assessments, or you might grade some tasks for completion only.